 Classic testamentary marital deduction formula clauses traditionally take into account a wide variety of factors, not just valuation issues, to leave enough assets to a surviving spouse in order to avoid or minimize federal estate tax (analogous to the "least possible federal estate tax" formula charitable clause in Moore).
 Adjustments in estate tax examinations or litigation are taken into consideration in applying the formula marital bequest.
-If the formula transfer in the Moore case had been to a surviving spouse or marital trust, presumably the formula bequest would have been respected, assuming sufficient estate assets were available to satisfy the formula bequest.
+Irrevocable life insurance trusts frequently provide that any portion of the life insurance that is owned by the trust that is determined to be in settlor's gross estate will pass to a trust designed to qualify for the marital deduction.
+If the formula transfer in the Moore case had been to a surviving spouse or marital trust, perhaps the formula bequest would have been respected, assuming sufficient estate assets were available to satisfy the formula bequest.
 E.g., Estate of Turner v.
 Commissioner, 138 T.C.
 306 (2012) (sometimes referred to as "Turner II").